Choosing accessories for your Land Rover

 - Professionally wired extension sockets for auxiliary power

 - If an extended trip is being prepared, it is only sensible to ensure the vehicle is completely reliable.
-Additionally, one might consider fitting a HALTEC management system so facilitate tuning for optimum performance.
 (See the article on Trip Preparation)

 Extending Fuel Capacity